iredmail/docs/en_US/faq/backup.restore.md

 You can simply restore plain SQL files backed up by above backup scripts.

-> If you're restoring on a __NEW__ iRedMail server, do *NOT*
-> restore the database which is named `mysql` exported from old server, it
-> contains SQL usernames and passwords used in many components (e.g. Postfix,
-> Dovecot, Roundcube webmail) on old server.
-New iRedMail server already has
-> the same SQL accounts with different passwords, so please do not restore
-> `mysql` database, otherwise almost all services won't work due to incorrect
-> SQL credentials.
+!!! warning

+    If you're restoring on a __NEW__ iRedMail server, do __NOT__ restore the database which is named `mysql` exported from old server, it contains SQL usernames and passwords used in many components (e.g. Postfix, Dovecot, Roundcube webmail) on old server.
+New iRedMail server already has the same SQL accounts with different passwords, so please do not restore `mysql` database, otherwise almost all services won't work due to incorrect SQL credentials.

 ### LDAP